sbstn-gbl/p2v-map/README.md

 > Gabel, S., Guhl, D., & Klapper, D. (2019).
 P2V-MAP: Mapping Market Structures for Large Retail Assortments. *Journal of Marketing Research* (forthcoming).

 Please cite the paper if you use this software.
+Please note that all code and data is provided here as is and without any warranty or certification of any kind, express or implied.

 ## System requirements